n8henrie/n8henrie.github.io/_posts/2014-05-12-favorite-python-packages.md

 ### <a target="_blank" href="http://ipython.org/" title="Announcements — IPython">iPython</a>

-I have a hard time describing it, but it’s fundamental to my workflow. iPython provides an excellent IDE with code completion, history, autoindentation, access to the shell, logging your work (at any point `%logstart ~/Desktop/my_script.py` and your hard work will be preserved).
-The iPython Notebook is entirely different, but even more exciting — provides the in-browser IDE that you can work on piece by piece, running each segment of your script to get it right, displaying images and plots inline… just unreal.
+I have a hard time describing it, but it's fundamental to my workflow. iPython provides an excellent IDE with code completion, history, autoindentation, access to the shell, logging your work (at any point `%logstart ~/Desktop/my_script.py` and your hard work will be preserved).
+The iPython Notebook is entirely different, but even more exciting — provides the in-browser IDE that you can work on piece by piece, running each segment of your script to get it right, displaying images and plots inline... just unreal.
 Then you can export your entire masterpiece as html and share it in a way that anyone can not only read like any other website, but if they also have iPython (and you provide a link to the notebook) they can also execute and tweak the code you used to make it.
-I probably read the thoughts of a hundred people trying to explain why they thought it was so awesome before I finally gave it a shot… and it to me it really every bit as amazing as they tried to convey.
+I probably read the thoughts of a hundred people trying to explain why they thought it was so awesome before I finally gave it a shot... and it to me it really every bit as amazing as they tried to convey.

 ### <a target="_blank" href="http://pandas.pydata.org/" title="Python Data Analysis Library — pandas: Python Data Analysis Library">Pandas</a> (including its implementations of matplotlib, numpy, etc.)